saukkko/jaska/README.md

 ## TODO:

+- create small CLI
+- This readme.
 - ~~Give the bot a name!~~
-- This readme.
-- Make it use slash commands: https://discord.com/developers/docs/interactions/slash-commands
+- ~~Make it use slash commands: https://discord.com/developers/docs/interactions/slash-commands~~

 ## Installation